Kernel-rb/Kernel-rb/README.md

 ### Hello, I'm Saif Eddine Matab, aka Kernel.rs 👋

 I'm a 20-year-old Computer Science student passionate about competitive programming.
-I have a deep appreciation for understanding concepts at their core, and I particularly enjoy working with languages like Rust, Python, Java and C.
+I have a deep appreciation for understanding concepts at their core, and I particularly enjoy working with languages like Python, Java and C.

 Follow my journey: